Chapter 6

 We also provide "baby sitters" for our children when they are

 small.
-Otherwise, while we are gone they might hurt themselves, or
+Otherwise, while we are gone they might hurt themselves,

-because we know they are not yet ready to handle the
+way because we know they are not yet ready to handle the

 responsibilities of looking after themselves.
 Eventually they will